jamnamdari/LSPCA/README.md

 ## HC

 The dataframe `HC` provide in the package contains 64 chanell EEG recording of a Healthy Control subject collected as part of an NIH funded study (R01MH113827)).
-Data wwere collected while the participant sat in a chair and relaxed with their eyes open.
-The data are sampled at 4 Hz for one minutes.
+Data were collected while the participant sat in a chair and relaxed with their eyes open.
+The data are sampled at 64 Hz for one minutes.

 You can use the following code to reproduce the top panels of Figure 5 of the main manuscript.